Brothers Communities in the UK

 However, it was only gradually, over the next few years, that my initial “Yes” transformed itself into a personal relationship with God.
 Experiences such as a pilgrimage to Lourdes were important landmarks for me.
 I gradually became more sensitive to his presence in my life to the point of being able to say that I felt and still feel God's love for me and for the whole of humanity very strongly and in a variety of ways: through my prayer life both with my community and in my personal prayer, through encounters with other people and long-standing friendships, through the joys of making and listening to music and through the beauty of God's creation.

-I also experience God's love through a better knowledge and understanding of the Bible, especially of the life of Jesus Christ and of his invitation to all of us to willingly accept God's love as His adopted sons and daughters - a love that manifests itself most clearly in Jesus, his Son, dying for love of you and me.
 I was not sensitive to this love when I decided to take the plunge and respond to God’s call to become a Brother, but I definitely felt an invitation inside of me to enter into a relationship with God.
 One that I felt I should not say no to, even though I did not know where it would lead me.
 I now know that the invitation was not to a closed relationship with God through life as a Brother.
 Following the model of his trinitarian relationship with Jesus his Son, from which comes the outpouring of the Spirit (the expression of their mutual love), it was rather an invitation to open my heart out to God’s people and share with them his wonderful, limitless, infinitely generous love.
 All Christians are sent into the world to be God's ambassadors in this way, to help other people come closer to God through letting his love radiate from us to all.
 As a Teaching Brother, I am called to fulfil that role especially in schools and in working with young people in general.

 At present I am school Chaplain and teacher in a large boys’ Catholic comprehensive in Liverpool (my subjects being Film Studies, Music and R.E.
 I also conduct the school orchestra and lead the staff/pupil worship band).
 I thoroughly enjoy working with the young.
 Even though my lay colleagues are wonderful teachers and tremendously dedicated, I feel very strongly that together with my fellow Brothers I have something different and special to offer the school community in part simply by the fact of being a Brother in its midst.
 I know that the training I have received and the years spent living in community following a daily prayer routine (including daily Mass) have made me a better person and one who is much more confident in the expression of his own faith.